 You might be tempted to buy a walker or similar toy to give your baby a new perspective but make sure that whatever you buy is safe and that you don’t overuse it.
 Your baby’s frustration at not being able to move is also her motivation to get going.
 If you don’t give her heaps of opportunity to play on the floor she won’t get much chance to work on the skills needed for crawling and walking later on.

 Breast milk or formula gives your baby all the nutrition she needs in the first six months of her life.
 But lately you might find that your baby is fussing at feed time and is finished before you know it!
-Gone are the days when you could watch a DVD boxset while feeding your little one.
+Gone are the days when you could watch half a series of your favourite show while feeding your little one.

-These days she’ll be craning her head back to see what those Desperate Housewives are up to!
+These days she’ll be craning her head back to see what your favourite characters are up to!
 Very frustrating!
 Don’t misinterpret her fussiness as a rejection of the breast or a need to move to solids.
 She is getting very efficient at feeding so is most likely getting all she needs in a fraction of the time it took when she was a newborn.
 Plus she’s a little busy body and will be easily distracted.
 It is likely to be just a phase but you may need to feed her is a quieter room with less distractions for a while.

 Please note: All babies are different, these are generic guides and aren’t a substitute for professional medical advice.
 If you have any concerns, don’t hesitate to contact your health care provider.